CEEGS in Wrocław

 green gaming, game ecologies, and ecosystems

-All CEEGS 2025 papers in the main program must contain original research work and should be submitted as abstracts of approximately 500 words (400 words minimum and 600 words maximum), preferably in doc format.
+All CEEGS 2025 papers in the main program must contain original research work and should be submitted as abstracts of approximately 500 words (400 words minimum and 600 words maximum).
 Each submission needs to be accompanied by a list of references cited within the abstract, which do not count towards the word limit.

 All papers will undergo a peer review process by at least two expert reviewers to ensure a high standard of quality, considering originality, soundness of method and/or argument, clarity of exposition, and relevance to the conference’s thematic areas.

 A single author may submit multiple abstracts, but will only be allowed to present a maximum of one single-authored and one co-authored paper (or two co-authored papers).
-The Young Researchers Consortium and workshops do not count into this limit.
+The Doctoral Consortium and workshops do not count into this limit.

 If you have questions about the review process, please contact the Program Chair: Agata Waszkiewicz, agata.waszkiewicz@kul.pl